-Named after the famous Hollywood director, who stayed at the Palazzo Sasso in the 1950s, the fine-dining restaurant of the hotel is grand, refined and serious.
+Named after the famous Italian film director, who stayed at the old Palazzo Sasso in the 1950s, the fine-dining restaurant of the hotel is grand, refined and serious.
 Since chef Pino Lavarra arrived in 2001 (after a stint at the renowned Le Manoir aux Quat’Saisons), he’s received two well-deserved Michelin stars for a lengthy and complex Mediterranean menu.
 The ambiance in the dining room is hushed and a bit too formal for a resort setting—purses get their own teeny chaises, a touch that works in a Ducasse establishment in Paris but seems gimmicky in casual Ravello—but the friendly staff makes sure things don’t get stuffy, and the innovative dishes are truly a diner’s delight.
 A recent meal here included shaved slivers of local tuna served on top of zucchini; crispy pork in a rich reduction sauce; and, for dessert, a perfect lemon soufflé with raspberry coulis.
 Also delicious were the six kinds of homemade bread, including squid-ink-infused rolls and mini-baguettes that would easily pass muster in Paris.
 The wine list is extensive, but sommelier Daniele di Palma is happy to recommend vintages, especially local Campania ones.
 Dinner only; closed November–March.

 Search By Keyword